Jay Sean: 2007–2009: My Own Way and All or Nothing

 At the 2009 UK Asian Music Awards (AMA), Sean won three awards, including "Best Male", "Best Urban Act" and "Best Album", the latter for his second album, My Own Way.
 He met with Rishi Rich, Juggy D and H-Dhami during the ceremony.
 After the award, he was in America for the first time since signing with Cash Money, he announced through an interview with MTV IGGY that he was recording five new songs for his album, then titled My Own Way (U.S. edition), one of which was his American-debut single with Lil Wayne, later titled "Down".
 Sean discussed a collaboration with Akon at the 2009 Grammy Awards, in addition to recording a song with Nadine Coyle and told viewers that the album will be released in third quarter of 2009.
 The album title was later changed to All or Nothing, and featured brand new songs and some of the songs from My Own Way.
 Despite success with two singles from the album, the album itself only debuted at No. 37 on the US Billboard 200.
-It was his lowest-charting entry on the UK Albums Chart, debuting there at #62.
+It was his lowest-charting entry on the UK Albums Chart, debuting there at No. 62.
 Despite this, it has become his highest-charting album in Japan, reaching No. 11 on the Oricon Albums Chart.

 Sean was featured on a song called "Written on Her" alongside Birdman for the CEO's project, released on 23 June 2009 on iTunes.
 Sean has featured on Skepta's single "Lush" released on 10 June 2009 on iTunes.
 On 2 February 2010, Kevin Rudolf's single "I Made It (Cash Money Heroes)", featured Sean alongside Birdman and Lil Wayne, was released.
 In early December 2009, it was confirmed that he has collaborated with Justin Timberlake and Esmée Denters on a song, "Love Dealer".
 There have been talks of collaborations with other American artists such as Ashley Tisdale, Taylor Swift, Nicole Scherzinger, Rihanna, Usher, and Jay-Z & Beyoncé.